inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-at: app[1].io.destPort
    :language: ini

 There are two :ned:`UdpApp`'s in ``host1``, one is generating background traffic and the other, time-sensitive traffic.
-The UDP apps put VLAN tags on the packets, and the Ethernet MAC uses the VLAN ID contained in the tags to classify traffic into high and low priorities.
+The UDP apps put VLAN tags on the packets, and the Ethernet MAC uses the VLAN ID contained in the tags to classify the traffic into high and low priorities.

-We set up high-bitrate background traffic (96 Mbps) and lower-bitrate time-sensitive traffic (9.6 Mbps); both with 1200B packets (excess packets will be dropped):
+We set up a high-bitrate background traffic (96 Mbps) and a lower-bitrate time-sensitive traffic (9.6 Mbps); both with 1200B packets.
+Their sum is intentionally higher than the 100 Mbps link capacity (we want non-empty queues); excess packets will be dropped.

 .. literalinclude:: ../omnetpp.ini
    :start-at: app[0].source.packetLength